 The radio is tuned to 3.880 MHz (where no one is transmitting), but there are two different conversations going on: one at 3.875 MHz using LSB, and another at 3.885 MHz using AM.
 The scope shows the recent history of the radio signal (called waterfall) where the present is at the top and the past at the bottom.
-Blue represent a low signal and yellow or red represent a high signal.
+Blue represent a weak signal strength and yellow or red represent a strong signal strength.
 Here are some things to notice: